lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 [![wdl-concepts](/images/wdl-concepts.png)]()

 ### Key considerations
- - USE cromwell with Google Pipelines API to manage the GCE (VM) resources for your analysis job
+ - USE cromwell with Google Pipelines API to manage the GCE (VM) resources for your analysis job with fewer manual configuaration steps
  - USE WDL scripts to configure the workflow inputs and outputs (for each bioinformatics tool used)
  - REFERENCE your scripts, jar files or docker container images for each of the bioinformatics tool used in your workflow
  - USE JSON files to configure the input/output parameters for each tool and also for EACH job execution